NeutrinoBird/AdventureBuilder/README.md

 - Each page contains multiple **Actions**.
 These are shown to the player in the form of action choices and dialogue boxes.
 Selecting these will cause the user to change pages or trigger events.
 - A **Requirement** is a condition applied to an action.
 Multiple requirements can be assigned to an action, and all must be fulfilled for the action to appear.
 - A **Scene** is basically a collection of pages.
 Actions and events assigned to a scene will be applied on each page.
 - A **Flag** is a variable used in an adventure.
 By default, it is a true or false value.
 It can optionally be a numeric counter, or serve as an inventory item visible to the player.
+A flag's value can influence the conditions of action requirements and events.
 - An **Event** can be applied to any page, action, or scene.
-These trigger changes in flags, and can also change pages under the proper conditions.
+These trigger changes in flags, and can also change the current page under the proper conditions.
 - An **Image** can be uploaded to be displayed above any page, or used as an icon for an inventory item.
 - An **Effect** is a CSS animation that is applied to a page image.

+The adventure builder manages the above elements in an organized fashion.
+After creating an adventure, you can create new pages, and from there, you can create new actions, and so on.
+Whenever you create an element from a parent element, a new form will appear over the parent form.
+You can proceed to input the attributes of the child element, and then either save it or delete it.
+With the exception of pages, any element type can be created from another element that utilizes it.
+From the main adventure edit form, you can access and edit the collections of scenes, images, effects, and flags.